US Army Signal Corps

 When the two aircraft collided, the Zero hitting the P-38's left engine knocking out the oil coolers and damaging the left boom, and left vertical stabilizer.
 Fighting to keep the plane under control, he dove to avoid other Zeros then ditched between Induna Island and Talili Point, hitting his head on the bullet proof glass during the landing.
-When Planck failed to return from the mission, he was declared Missing In Action (MIA).
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 Escape and Evasion

 While swimming towards shore, Planck observed Zeros strafing another downed plane near Put Put.
 Reaching land, he spotted two local girls and asked them to bring him food and water and cared for him in their village.

 On November 9, he was joined by Edward Czarnecki pilot of P-38H 42-66849 who bailed out on October 23, 1943.
 Both were led to an Australian coastwatcher party led by Major Roberts arriving on November 17, 1944 There, they met two more Americans aviators: Gordon Manuel and Owen Giertsen.